tralph3/ZeroTier-GUI/README.md

 **The script must be ran on the project's root folder, make sure to `cd` into it.**

 The script will generate a `ZeroTier-GUI.deb` package in the root directory.
-Simply install it with `dpkg -i Zerotier-GUI.deb`.
-You may need to run `apt -f install` afterwards to install dependencies if unmet.
+Simply install it with `sudo apt install ./ZeroTier-GUI.deb`.

 # Building binaries with Docker

 ## Objective

-This alternative aims to make zero-tier-gui available for multiple platforms using immutable infrastructure benefits, to avoid unexpected results depending where you are running these commands above.
+This alternative aims to make ZeroTier-GUI available for multiple platforms using immutable infrastructure benefits, to avoid unexpected results depending where you are running these commands above.

 ## Setup